Cool Old Games

 When a black 3 is discarded, the discard pile is “blocked” for the next turn.
 The following player will be forced to draw from the draw pile instead.

-Canastas and Going Out
+Going Out

-A Canasta is a meld consisting of 7 or more cards.
+A “Canasta” is a meld consisting of 7 or more cards.
 These melds are special as they allow a team to go out, and are awarded additional points.

-Going out is a team calling for the end of a game.
-This is only allowed when a team has at least 1 Canasta.
 Before going out, a player is allowed to ask his/her teammate whether they should make the call.
 Based on the current cards in hand, a player might want to hold off on calling for the end of the game.

-How to Win Canasta?
+How to Win

-Official Canasta Rules
+Canasta Rules

-Team Rules
+Team

 Each team consists of 2 players, and the standard game of 4 players consists of 2 teams of two.